martin-ger/esp_wifi_repeater/README.md

 # Known Issues
 - Due to the limitations of the ESP's SoftAP implementation, there is a maximum of 8 simultaniously connected stations.
 - The ESP8266 requires a good power supply as it produces current spikes of up to 170 mA during transmit (typical average consumption is around 70 mA when WiFi is on).
-Check the power supply first, if your ESP runs unstable, has a bad throughput, or reboots from time to time.
+Check the power supply first, if your ESP runs unstable and reboots from time to time.
 A large capacitor between Vdd and Gnd can help if you experience problems here.
-It has been reported that there are sometimes severe throughput problems with the small power supply/serial-to-usb boards for the ESP01.
-These boards use an XC6206 voltage regulator labeled "662K".
-Maybe you try an alternative power supply first, if you experience these kind of problems.
+- All firmware published after 17/Oct/2017 have been built with the patched version of the SDK 2.1.0 from Espressif that mitigates the KRACK (https://www.krackattacks.com/ ) attack.